utahnanofab/nemo-installation-notes/README.md

 ## Step 2.
 Login and Install Prerequisites

+*This step can be run automatically with script: https://raw.githubusercontent.com/utahnanofab/nemo-installation-notes/master/helper-scripts/step-02-login-and-install-prerequisites.sh*

 After logging in, install prerequisites with apt in terminal window:
 ```
 sudo su #become root user